OSGeo/grass-website/content/news/2024_07_27_GRASS_GIS_8_4_0_released.md

 The GRASS GIS 8.4.0 release contains more than **520 changes** compared to 8.3.2.
-This new minor release includes **important fixes and improvements** to the GRASS GIS modules and the graphical user interface (GUI), making it even more stable for daily work.
+This new minor release includes **important fixes and improvements** to the GRASS GIS tools, libraries and the graphical user interface (GUI), making it even more stable and robust for daily work.

 Most importantly: _location_ becomes _project_: The Python API, command line, and graphical user interface are now using _project_ instead of _location_